segmentio/segment-docs/src/connections/destinations/index.md

 ## Method Compatibility

 Not all destinations can accept data from specific method types.
 Wondering which ones are which?
-Check out the [Destinations Methods matrix](/docs/connections/destinations/methods-compare/).
+Look for the "Quick Info" box at the top of the destination's documentation page, or check out the [Destinations Methods matrix](/docs/connections/destinations/methods-compare/).

 ## Source Compatibility

 Many destinations can accept data from all types of sources, but some are only compatible with specific source types (for example, web only, or server only).
-To find out which source types a specific destination can accept data from, check the documentation for that destination for a "Supported Sources and Connection Modes" section.
+To find out which source types a specific destination can accept data from, check the documentation for that destination for a "Quick info" box, or a "Supported Sources and Connection Modes" section.

 {% include components/reference-button.html href="/docs/connections/destinations/category-compare/" icon="guides.svg" title="Destinations Compatibility Matrix" description="Wondering which destinations take which data?
 Check out the Destination connection modes list by category." %}

 ## Connection Modes